jianzhi-1/FacialDataCollector/README.md

 Error Algorithms: for calculating continuous frames

+#####Dependencies:
+To use the application, install Python 2.7
+This project depends on a few python libraries:
+-numpy
+-matplotlib
+-imageio
+-ffprobe
+-moviepy
+-PIL (installed together with moviepy)
+-cv2

+To install the first five libraries, run the following: pip install numpy matplotlib imageio ffprobe moviepy

+To install cv2, please follow the instructions [here](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.html).

-A brief discussion on analysis of error:
+#####A brief discussion on analysis of error:
 Error
 Time step allowances 0.1 0.2 0.3